Smart 3

 The Smart #3 (stylised as "smart #3") is a battery electric compact crossover SUV developed and produced by Smart Automobile, a joint venture between Mercedes-Benz Group and Geely Holding.
 It is the second vehicle produced by the joint venture.
 The model is based on the Sustainable Experience Architecture (SEA) electric vehicle platform developed by Geely.
+In China, the model is marketed as the Smart Jingling #3 (精灵#3 (Jingling Sanhao, Elf #3)).